EchoWine/laravel-eloquent-ao/README.md

 Laravel ORM - Attribute as an Object
 =====
-Treat your attribute as their deserve, as objects!
+Treat your attributes as their deserve, as objects!

 Installation
 ------------